wcarhart/marq/README.md

 ```

 #### Shoutouts
 Shoutouts are an addition to [GFM](https://github.github.com/gfm) and are a cool way to call attention to something in an article or blog post.
+Shoutout text can use inline text decoration.
 ```
 >> Help! | Can you please help me by subscribing to my new email list?
 It would be much appreciated!
 ```